Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 my hammock was bumped

-an every devil that passed
+by every devil that passed

-to lazy were they to stoop
+to lazy were they to stoop,

-then the schoolboy chatter
+Then the schoolboy chatter

-and shouting went o all
+and shouting went on all

 around.
 I promised myself